phibkro/drinks/README.md

 More specific commands you find by checking out the subrepos `/app` and `/server`

-## File structure (OUTDATED)
+## File structure

 - `app/` contains web app code
   - `index.html` configure metadata here
     - is technically the main entry point for the application
+  - `cypress/` contains cypress tests and config
+    - `e2e/` contains end-to-end tests
   - `public/` contains public assets
   - `src/` contains the main code for the application
     - `assets/` contains private assets like images and fonts
     - `components/` contains components our team has written
       - `ui/` contains shadcn/ui components
-    - `hooks/` contains our custom hooks
+    - `lib/` contains different utilities
+      - Basically "etc." but for code reused throughout the application
     - `pages/` define separate pages in the application
       - Importantly have the responsibility of data handling and conditional rendering
-    - `server/` contains code related to fetching data from the server
-    - `lib/` contains different utilities
-      - Basically "etc." but for code reused throughout the application
+    - `apolloClient.ts` is where we configure our Apollo client
     - `App.tsx` is where we apply our app layout
     - `global.css` defines css variables and resets default styling
     - `main.tsx` is the main entry point for our application